danielkitchener/CBZOptimizer/README.md

 - `--override`, `-o`: Override the original files.
 For CBZ files, overwrites the original.
 For CBR files, deletes the original CBR and creates a new CBZ.
 Default is false.
 - `--split`, `-s`: Split long pages into smaller chunks.
 Default is false.
 - `--format`, `-f`: Format to convert the images to (e.g., webp).
 Default is webp.
+- `--timeout`, `-t`: Maximum time allowed for converting a single chapter (e.g., 30s, 5m, 1h).
+0 means no timeout.
+Default is 0.
 - `--log`, `-l`: Set log level; can be 'panic', 'fatal', 'error', 'warn', 'info', 'debug', or 'trace'.
 Default is info.

 ## Logging